Agricultural Soil Science Inputs for Mining Projects – Soil Information to Comply with NSW Government Guidelines

 The optimisation of crop/pasture/tree performance and environmental quality on mine-affected land, however, is impossible without accurate clearly presented information about topsoil and subsoil conditions.

 As part of the planning associated with mine development and eventual closure, it is essential that potential soil profile hazards such as subsoil dispersion/ sodicity, pH imbalance, compaction, salinity and waterholding capacity issues are understood well at each site.

 SOILmgt links in with mine managers and their planning consultants to deliver high quality soil information that maximises their chances of delivering favourable results for agriculture, during and after mining developments.

 - Topsoil/subsoil characterisation for mine rehabilitation planning

-- Soil data for Site Verification Certificates
+- Soil data for BSAL assessments associated with the preparation of Site Verification Certificates

 - Soil information for the management of offset properties